 MicroPREP: New advances in biological sample purification in space

-MicroPREP is Canadian lab-on-a-chip technology that is based on centrifugal microfluidics and uses smartphone-sized microfluidic chips.
-From a sample of body fluids, MicroPREP technology can isolate multiple macro-molecules such as DNA, proteins or rare cells, making it possible to assess immune system state, inflammation, bone loss or radiation effects.
+MicroPREP is Canadian lab-on-a-chip technology that is based on centrifugal microfluidics with pneumatic control and uses smartphone-sized microfluidic chips.
+From a sample of body fluids, MicroPREP technology can isolate multiple macro-molecules such as DNA and proteins, or rare cells, making it possible to assess immune system state, inflammation, bone loss or radiation effects.
 The innovation could one day allow for various new science experiments to be conducted in space.

-Blood contains many different substances, including cells, platelets, nutrients, hormones, and waste products.
-Purification is the first step in gathering accurate information about a specific component, like DNA.
+Blood contains many substances, including cells, platelets, nutrients, hormones, and waste products.
+Purification must be done before analyzing a specific component, like DNA.

-On Earth, highly trained personnel in specialized laboratories refine and concentrate liquids.
-Astronauts conducting science experiments in space do not have access to this kind of equipment, and their busy schedules do not permit them to spend large amounts of time preparing samples for study.
+On Earth, highly trained personnel in specialized laboratories prepare the biological samples to be analyzed.
+Astronauts conducting science experiments in space do not have access to this kind of equipment, and their busy schedules do not permit them to spend large amounts of time preparing samples for scientific study or medical diagnosis.

 MicroPREP's automated technology, compact size, and unique approach to purification could facilitate and accelerate the process of analyzing samples on Earth and in space.
 This new approach has the potential to empower personalized precision medicine in both clinical and remote settings by significantly reducing the sample preparation time and size, and human intervention required during medical testing.